vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 connect = path-to-redis-database.ondigitalocean.com:25061
 ```

-We've found that the `delay = yes` component is essential to this configuration, otherwise anytime there is a change in Redis services backend location (such as after a update, resize, or an HA event) the Stunnel client does not automatically reconnect to the database leaving Mastodon services in a failed state without the ability to communicate to Redis until the Stunnel service is restarted.
+We've found that the `delay = yes` component is essential to this configuration but is not well documented or in the default configuration files.
+Without this setting, anytime there is a change in Redis services backend location (such as after a update, resize, or an HA event) the Stunnel client does not automatically reconnect to the database, leaving Mastodon services in a failed state and without the ability to communicate to Redis until the Stunnel service is restarted.

 ### Sidekiq